hshen13/debias_tta/README.md

 📄 **Paper:** [arXiv:2603.13683](https://arxiv.org/abs/2603.13683)

 ### Content Warning: While this public dataset has been filtered for safety, some prompts may still contain distressing or uncomfortable material.
-All data is sourced from other public datasets for research purposes.
+All dataset is sourced from other public datasets for research purposes.

 ## Overview